 The emissions included in this sector are indirect GHG emissions that occur when electricity is used, typically from generation from offsite power plant locations.
-Typical electricity uses are for building energy (air conditioning, lighting, electronic appliances and equipment, etc.) and electricity used to convey, treat, and distribute water and wastewater.
+Typical electricity uses are for building energy (air conditioning, lighting, electronic appliances, and equipment, etc.) and electricity used to convey, treat, and distribute water and wastewater.

 New developments must comply with more stringent Building Energy Efficiency Standards (Title 24, Part 6) and Green Building Standards (Title 24, Part 11) than evaluated in the Scoping Plan.
 Further, SB 100 (De León, 2018) requires utilities to achieve 60% renewables by 2030, a more stringent target than contemplated in the Scoping Plan.
+In addition, new developments must achieve consistency with the latest State and local water conservation requirements.
+Water reductions reduce the amount of electricity needed to supply, treat, and transport the water and treat the resulting wastewater and therefore also reduce GHG emissions.
 Therefore, through regulatory compliance, new developments are assumed to achieve their "fair share" of reductions for the electric power sector.